 As funny as it sounded, it was a huge decision for me to take the opposite direction.
 Relationships should be a sacrifice by both parties and not an entitlement.

-The funnier thing is that she came calling after two years and the man was already happy in another hand.
+The funnier thing is that she came calling after two years and the man was already happy on the other hand.

 I did not take a break, but I walked away because I was already burned out and needed to move absolutely away from such a mentality because it could take years for her maturity to mature.